cyberbeam524/turbo-memory/Readme.md

-Ray AWS Cluster Setup & Commands
+# Ray AWS and Runpod Cluster Setup & Commands

-This guide provides step-by-step commands and tips to manage a Ray cluster on AWS using the Ray Autoscaler and Docker containers.
-This includes additonal debugging tips and understanding of how ray works under the hood on AWS by building on [Offical Ray AWS guide](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/aws.html)
+This guide provides step-by-step commands and tips to manage a Ray cluster on AWS or Runpod using the Ray Autoscaler and Docker containers.
+This includes additonal debugging tips and understanding of how ray works under the hood on AWS by building on [Offical Ray AWS guide](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/aws.html) and [Huggingfaceext classifier](https://docs.ray.io/en/latest/train/examples/transformers/transformers_torch_trainer_basic.html#transformers-torch-trainer-basic-example).
+Since runpod cluster setup is not offered out of the box by Ray, we can use on prem way of setting up Ray without containers.
+This allows us to understand the inner workings of how ray connects nodes manually to run scripts in a distributed manner.

+## AWS Cluster Setup with Containers

 🚀 Getting Started